goadesign/pulse/streaming/README.md

     Stream2 -->|fa:fa-bolt Event 1..n|Sink
 ```

-`AddStream` can be called at any time to add new streams to a sink.
-Streams can
+`AddStream` can be called at any time to add new streams to a reader or a sink.
-also be removed from sinks using `RemoveStream`.
+Streams can also be removed using `RemoveStream`.

 ```go
 // Remove stream "my-other-stream" from sink "my-sink" sink.RemoveStream(otherStream)
 ```

-Sinks provide a very versatile mechanism that can be used to create complex
-topologies of producers and consumers.

 ## Pub/Sub

 Streams supports a flexible pub/sub mechanism where events can be attached to
-topics and sinks can define simple or custom matching logic.
+topics and readers or sinks can define simple or custom matching logic.

 ```go
 // Create topics "my-topic" and "my-other-topic"